 - President’s AwardThe President’s Award recognizes the efforts of a service delivery team or committee whose exemplary service in support of delivering the Girl Scout Leadership Experience surpassed team goals and resulted in significant, measurable impact toward reaching the Council’s overall goals.

+Gold Award Girl Scouts can apply for this scholarship during their senior year in high school.
+Recipients are awarded annually at the Salute to Outstanding Leadership Awards.
 Details for applying for the Agenia Clark Gold Award Scholarship for Excellence in Leadership will be sent to all girls in grade twelve each fall.
 Contact Volunteer Resources for more information.